libp2p/specs/connections/hole-punching.md

 - B establishes a TCP or QUIC connections to one or more relay servers and listens for incoming connection requests via the [circuit relay v2 protocol][circuit-relay-v2].
-Once B established a reservation at one or more relay servers, B can advertise its relayed addresses (e.g.
+Once B establishes a reservation at one or more relay servers, B can advertise its relayed addresses (e.g.
   `/ip4/.../tcp/.../p2p/QmRelay`) via some external mechanism.